Model projective twists and generalised lantern relations: Introduction

-In the complex case, very little is known about $\pi_0(\Symp_{ct}(T^*\CPtwo))$; we know for example about the existence of exotic projective twists (\cite{bct}), but only in higher dimensions.
+In the complex case, very little is known about $\pi_0(\Symp_{ct}(T^*\CPtwo))$; we know for example about the existence of projective twists with non-standard framings (\cite{bct}), but only in higher dimensions.
 As a consequence, we can only deliver a partial result based on our Floer cohomological computations.